bjlkeng/bjlkeng.github.io/source/posts/a-variational-autoencoder-on-the-svnh-dataset.rst

   :alt: SVHN Format 2 dataset
   :align: center

-  Figure 1: SVNH format 2 cropped digits
+  Figure 1: SVHN format 2 cropped digits

 Figure 1 shows a sample of the cropped digits from the SVHN website.
 You can see that you get a huge variety of digits, making the it much harder to train a